cmatthews20/pytest-regression-plus/REPORTNOTES.md

 ## 4 xfail tests

 How to deal with tests that cannot succeed?
+There may be tests that fail that we still want to execute.
+I.e. when testing a specific failure codepath (want to make sure the code is doing the correct thing, even in the case of a failure)

+***skipped***

+## 5 parameterizing tests